-Sigmoidoscopy is a procedure used to view the lower colon.
-This test can help find the source of abdominal pain, bleeding, and changes in bowel habits.
-When done every 3-5 years, it is also one way to screen for cancer.
+Sigmoidoscopy is a procedure used to view the lower colon and rectum.
+This test can help find the source of abdominal pain, rectal bleeding, and changes in bowel habits.
+Sigmoidoscopy is also used as part of the screening for colorectal cancer.
 It is done using a sigmoidoscope, a flexible tube with a viewing lens and light.

-If you’re 50 or over, the American Cancer Society recommends having this test every 5 years.
+If you’re 50 or over, the American Cancer Society recommends having this test in addition to stool tests, every 5 years to screen for colorectal cancer.
 Your doctor may also recommend other colon cancer screening methods such as colonoscopy.

 Be sure to tell your doctor about any medications you take.
 Also tell your doctor about any health conditions you may have.

 Ask your doctor about the risks of the test.
 These include bleeding and bowel puncture.

 Your rectum and colon must be empty for the test, so be sure to follow the diet and bowel prep instructions.
 Otherwise the test may need to be rescheduled.

 The test is done in the doctor’s office or in a hospital endoscopy unit.
 You may wear a gown or a drape over your lower body.

 The procedure usually takes 10 to 20 minutes.